microprediction/microprediction/README.md

 Python because the [api](api.microprediction.org) can be accessed in any language.
 We have contributors using Julia ([example](https://github.com/rustyconover/microprediction-nyiso-electricity)) and you can even enter using R from within Kaggle ([tutorial](https://www.microprediction.com/r-1)).

-## Participate immediately with a bash script
+## Ultra-Quick Start.
+There are two ways to get on the leaderboard almost instantly

+- Fork [microactors](https://github.com/microprediction/microactors) and enable GitHub actions.
+- Or run the bash script below

-Linux and mac users can run the default crawler with a one line cut and paste.
-This will use a virtual environment, and thus not interfere with your other work.
+The second option will use a virtual environment, and thus not interfere with your other work.

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_from_new_venv.sh)"

 It's a great way to quickly get the joke.
 You should intend to run this "forever".

 ## Examples, examples, examples

 - [hello world](https://github.com/microprediction/microprediction/tree/master/hello_world) feed creation and submission.